 TOR is a network that helps provide anonymity to browse the internet.
 You can get a TOR browser which is a version of Firefox which accesses the TOR network and has various privacy protections.
-TOR is a highly innovative product and effort, and very useful when you suspect you’re being actively tracked and must have the highest possible level of privacy at the expense of browsing speed and website functionality.
+TOR is an innovative product and effort, and very useful when you suspect you’re being actively tracked and must have the highest possible level of privacy at the expense of browsing speed and website functionality.
 For most users in their day-to-day browsing, Epic can be a more natural choice since Epic is a browsing experience similar or even faster than your current browser and Epic supports Flash – all the while providing great privacy.
 Please note neither the TOR network nor the TOR browser can be considered secure as TOR network nodes are run by volunteers which include some malicious groups.
 Malicious TOR hosts are reported to have carried out serious attacks including one on a cryptocurrency website which resulted in tens of millions of dollars of losses to TOR users according to one report.
 For even more privacy, TAILS which includes a TOR Browser is another tool to consider (though as mentioned above it's difficult to install and use).

-Epic does have a built-in proxy that automatically turns on whenever you visit a search engine.
+Epic has a built-in proxy that automatically turns on whenever you visit a search engine.
 You can optionally turn the proxy service on anytime via clicking on the icon at the far right of the address bar.
 Using the proxy will route your browsing through a different IP address effectively hiding your actual IP, but Epic does support Flash which websites can potentially use to gain your actual IP.
-Java and other plugins can also leak your actual IP so for maximum privacy, via Epic's settings, set them to click-to-play.
+Other plugins can also leak your actual IP so for maximum privacy, via Epic's settings, set them to click-to-play.

 Windows users, please use the Windows Uninstall Programs.
 For Mac users, simply drag the Epic Privacy Browser icon into your trash icon.